RBArunKumar/order-cloud-seller/README.md

 1. Start by locating the .env.example file and rename it to .env.local within the .env.local file you will replace line 6 and replace it with your website name that is identified in XMC.
-On line 27 you will fix the API Key to match what you set up in Sitecore Deploy
+On line 27 you will fix the API Key to match what you set up in Sitecore Deploy.
+   Depending on which team you are you will either use regal-consumer or regal-business

    '''
    Fix website name: